Tips and tools to help you more safely access LGBTQ resources, navigate social networks, and avoid snoopers.

 This indicates that you have verified your contact successfully.
 If instead your screen looks like this, something has gone wrong:

 You may want to avoid discussing sensitive topics until you have verified keys with that person.

-Note for power users: The screen displaying your QR code also has an icon to share your safety numbers in the top-right corner.
+Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application, such as PGP.
-Since you've already verified your contact, you can safely use the trust established in that application to verify safety numbers within Signal, without having to be physically in the presence of your contact.
-In this case you can share your safety numbers with that application by tapping the "share" icon, and send your contact your safety numbers.
+Since you've already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
+In this case you can share your safety number with that application by tapping the "share" icon, and send your contact your safety number.

 Signal has a feature called “disappearing messages” which ensures that messages will be removed from your device and the device of your contact some chosen amount of time after they are seen.
 To enable "disappearing messages" for a conversation, open the screen where you are able to message your contact.
 From this screen, tap the name of the contact at the top of the screen, then tap the slider next to "Disappearing Messages."